 The Amicus Curiae Committee of the Defense Association of New York, Inc. (DANY) was founded in 1997 by John J. McDonough, who was President of DANY at the time.
 Since then, the Committee has been submitting amicus curiae briefs to the New York Court of Appeals on issues of vital concern to the defense community in this State.

-The Committee is currently comprised of Andrew Zajac of McGaw, Alventosa & Zajac, who chairs the Committee, as well as Rona L. Platt of Enstar, Brendan T. Fitzpatrick of Goldberg Segalla, Jonathan Uejio / special counsel to Conway, Farrell, Curtin & Kelly, P.C., Lisa L. Gokhulsingh of Gannon, Rosenfarb & Drossman, Amanda L. Nelson of Cozen O'Connor, Caryn Lilling of Mauro Lilling Naparty LLP, Seth Weinberg of Mauro Lilling Naparty LLP, and Jessica L. Foscolo of Merchants Insurance Group in Buffalo, New York.
+The Committee is currently comprised of Andrew Zajac (Head of Appeals - McGaw, Alventosa & Zajac), who chairs the Committee, as well as Rona L. Platt (U.S. Head of Compliance and Starstone General Counsel U.S.), Brendan T. Fitzpatrick of Gerber Ciano Kelly Brady LLP, Jonathan Uejio (Special Counsel - Conway, Farrell, Curtin & Kelly, P.C.), Lisa L. Gokhulsingh of Gannon, Rosenfarb & Drossman, Amanda L. Nelson of Cozen O'Connor, Caryn Lilling of Mauro Lilling Naparty LLP, Seth Weinberg of Mauro Lilling Naparty LLP, and Jessica L. Foscolo of Merchants Insurance Group in Buffalo, New York.
 The members of the Committee provide their services on a voluntary basis, free of charge.
 Printing costs have been borne by DANY.
 Inquiries with respect to the Committee should be directed to Andrew Zajac at (516) 932-2832.

 Many of DANY's Amicus Curiae Briefs are available below via the blue colored links.
 Among the cases in which the Committee has filed amicus curiae briefs with the Court are the following: